PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 pd publish action.js
 ```

-The CLI will update the component with the key `action_demo` in your account.
+The CLI will update the component in your account with the key `action_demo`.
 You should see something like this:

 ```
 sc_Egip04  Action Demo                             0.0.2    just now             action_demo
 ```

-Next, let's update and run the action in the workflow from the previous example.
+Next, let's update the action in the workflow from the previous example and run it.

-1. Hover over the action — you will see an update icon at the top right.
-Click the icon to update the action in the workflow to the latest version.
+1. Hover over the action in your workflow — you should see an update icon at the top right.
+Click the icon to update the action to the latest version and then save the workflow.
 If you don't see the icon, verify that the CLI successfully published the update.

    ![image-20210411164514490](https://res.cloudinary.com/pipedreamin/image/upload/v1618550730/docs/components/image-20210411164514490_qghbzf.png)

-2. Enter a value for the `Name` input (e.g., `foo`).
-NOTE: you may need to save the workflow to update the configuration form.
+2. After saving the workflow, you should see an input field appear.
+Enter a value for the `Name` input (e.g., `foo`).
    ![image-20210411165053922](https://res.cloudinary.com/pipedreamin/image/upload/v1618550730/docs/components/image-20210411165053922_pckn5y.png)
 3. Deploy the workflow and click **RUN NOW**